 If you want to grill a sandwich without oil, try basting your bread with aquafaba (the juice from a can of chickpeas).
 This works great as a whole-food alternative.
 We even used it as a marinade for our Oil Free Grilled Plantains.

 For potatoes and other savory dishes that call for butter, we use salsa or hot sauce.
 Sometimes we just pile some leftover stir fry or beans on them.
 Potatoes don’t need butter.

 For popcorn, try fresh squeezed lime juice!
 We learned this trick in Ecuador, where it’s common practice to squeeze lime on popcorn.
 And no, it won’t make your popcorn any soggier than melted butter does.

 Vegan Substitutes for Cheese

-I used to miss cheese after switching to a vegan diet, but not anymore.
+I used to miss cheese after switching to a plant based diet, but not anymore.
 Knowing how bad cheese is for my health and the horrible cruelty that goes into making it, I don’t miss it.

 There are several plant based vegan cheeses available, and they’re getting better all the time.
 Daiya makes a variety of cheese alternatives that are ok.
-We used their shredded cheddar and mozzarella on our homemade Veggie Pizzas before we went oil-free and it tasted great.
+We used their shredded cheddar and mozzarella on our homemade Veggie Pizzas before we went oil-free.
 We especially like their vegan cheesecake found in the frozen dessert section, and their frozen veggie pizza is pretty good for a frozen pizza.

 We’ve tried some of the cheese block alternatives, but the texture is a little hard to overcome.
 If you’re familiar with the texture of Velveeta, it’s like that.